 With a bit of thought, replacing those printed birthday balloons on sticks sometimes given as gifts with light-giving candles is not merely more beautiful for the occasion but also far more eco-friendly.

 This is a particularly memorable way to celebrate the loss of a loved one or a poignant, even tragic event.
 Celebrants walk to stations around tables and write down their thoughts, regrets, memories, prayers, and wishes on small tissue paper pieces.
 Afterward, they hold lit candles beneath the tissue and release the strips as they catch fire and float upward.

 You can choose to revolve your celebration around a worthy cause.
-You can ask guests to bring donations of food, clothing, books, tools, and so forth to donate to a particular community charity.
-It adds special meaning when a charity representative is waiting at a designated point as the community of celebrants marches together and then creates a display from the donated items.
+You can ask guests to donate food, clothing, books, tools, and so forth to donate to a particular community charity.
+It's a great way to add special meaning to an event and a worthy replacement to balloon releases that'll have your guests leave feeling good about having helped someone else out.

 It may be that someone reading these ideas may respond, “These are all interesting, and I can see participating in some of them.
 Still, what’s wrong with balloons?
 They’re pretty, everyone loves them, and balloons don’t cause any harm.
 Do they?”

 Apart from having spent hours painstakingly tying balloons to strings to color your celebration, balloons cause a great deal of broader harm.

 We should first consider the substances manufacturers make balloons from rubber, latex, and mylar.
 None of these materials balloons are made from biodegrade.
 They are ecological nightmares for several reasons.